MIB1700/MRaudioChopperStitcher/README.md

     MRaudioStitcherSliding 2

-## If you use or alter the code, please share the results with me!
+## If you use or alter the code, please share your results with me!